 3.2 Accreditation and Use of the Registry System

 During the Term of this Agreement, Registrar is hereby accredited by Registry Operator to act as a registrar (including to register and renew domain names in the .quebec TLD Registry System) for the .quebec TLD.
-Registry Operator shall provide Registrar with access to the Registry System that Registry Operator operates according to its arrangements with ICANN.
+Registry Operator shall provide Registrar with unencumbered access to the Registry System that Registry Operator operates according to its arrangements with ICANN.
 Nothing in this Agreement entitles Registrar to enforce any agreement between Registry Operator and ICANN.

 3.3 Maintenance of Registrations by Registrar